aman313/llm-everywhere/README.md

 - Support for multiple LLM providers:
   - OpenAI (GPT-3.5, GPT-4)
   - Anthropic (Claude)
+- Smart context inclusion:
+  - Selected text is used as context if available
-- Option to include current page content as context for your queries
+  - Falls back to page content when nothing is selected
-  - Preview the extracted page content before sending
+  - Preview the extracted context before sending
 - Local API key storage (never sent to any third-party servers)
 - Customizable model settings
 - Simple and clean user interface